google/highway/g3doc/quick_reference.md

     <code>V **Compress**(V v, M m)</code>: returns `r` such that `r[n]` is
     `v[i]`, with `i` the n-th lane index (starting from 0) where `m[i]` is true.
     Compacts lanes whose mask is set into the lower lanes; upper lanes are implementation-defined.
 Slow with 16-bit lanes.
+Use this form when the input is already a mask, e.g. returned by a comparison.

 *   `V`: `{u,i,f}{16,32,64}` \
     <code>size_t **CompressStore**(V v, M m, D d, T* p)</code>: writes lanes